 Voting in Victoria is administered by the Victorian Electoral Commission.
 Their site has a range of electoral information (see below).

 In 1984, tenure of Legislative Assembly membership was increased from 3 to 4 years.
 Legislative Council tenure altered from 6 years to the expiration or dissolution of the second Legislative Assembly after a member has been elected.
 From late 2006 the term of both the Legislative Assembly and the Legislative Council became a fixed four years (except in extraordinary circumstances), with elections held on the last Saturday in November.

 As well as material listed here, see A handbook of Australian government and politics (various years) and the Victorian parliamentary handbook for overall election results and for voting in particular electorates.
 The Victorian parliamentary handbook includes a useful chronology showing changes to parliamentary representation in Victoria and changes in length of terms of members.
 The various editions of A handbook of Australian government and politics list changes in electoral law for the periods covered.

-1856 to current Election dates, seats contested and number of eligible voters.
+1856 to 2010 Election dates, seats contested and number of eligible voters.
 Doesn't show results.